kenakamu/RulesEngineOnFunction/README.md

 # Introduction

 This repository contains a sample Azure Functions application for [RulesEngine](https://github.com/microsoft/RulesEngine).
-The rule definition is stored in Cosmos DB.
+The rule definitions are stored in Cosmos DB.

 ## What is RulesEngine